mvolkmann/blog/src/swift.md

 The dropdown menu to the left of this button enables toggling the display of the Canvas area and much more.

-To set Xcode to check spelling while typing, select Edit ...
+To configure Xcode to check spelling while typing, select Edit ...
 Format ...
 Spelling and Grammar ...
 Check Spelling While Typing.

 #### Console